samuelsycamore/mui-x/docs/data/date-pickers/base-concepts/base-concepts.md

 You can find the list of available slots for each component in its respective [API reference](/x/api/date-pickers/date-picker/#slots) doc.

 Some parts of the Pickers' UI are built on several nested slots.
-For instance, the adornment of the `TextField` on `DatePicker` contains three slots (`inputAdornment`, `openPickerButton`, and `openPickerIcon`) that you can use depending on what you are trying to customize.
+For instance, the adornment of the `TextField` on `<DatePicker />` contains three slots (`inputAdornment`, `openPickerButton`, and `openPickerIcon`) that you can use depending on what you are trying to customize.

 {{"demo": "CustomSlots.js"}}